merenlab/merenlab.org/_posts/miscellaneous/2016-04-17-predicting-CPR-Genomes.md

 ## Distribution of bacterial single-copy genes in CPR

-The use of bacterial single-copy genes is quite a common technique to get a ballpark estimation of how much of a genome is captured a metagenomic bin.
+The use of bacterial single-copy genes is quite a common technique to get a ballpark estimation of how much of a genome is captured in a metagenomic bin.
 They are quite useful.
 In fact, they can even be used to [estimate the number of bacterial genomes in an assembly](https://peerj.com/articles/1839/){:target="_blank"}.
 The 2015 Brown et al. study employs **43** bacterial single-copy genes to estimate the level of completeness of their CPR genomes.
 Here re-analyzed these 797 genomes by extending the number of single-copy genes to **139**, by using [Campbell et al.](http://www.pnas.org/content/110/14/5540.full){:target="_blank"}'s bacterial single-copy gene collection (details of which is in the [supplementary table 2](http://www.pnas.org/content/suppl/2013/03/13/1303090110.DCSupplemental/pnas.201303090SI.pdf){:target="_blank"}, and we have them nicely organized in [our codebase](https://github.com/meren/anvio/tree/master/anvio/data/hmm/Campbell_et_al){:target="_blank"}).
 To create this collection, Campbell et al. analyzed the occurrence of protein families in 1,516 complete bacterial genomes distributed around bacterial tree of life, and identified protein families that occurred only once in *at least* 90% of all genomes.
 For the bacterial life we *knew* about, it works beautifully well.
 But how well are these genes represented in Brown et al's collection?

 Here is an anvi'o figure to answer that question visually: